-TABLE 2 SUMMARY OF PERMIT REQUIREMENTS FOR PLANNINGOVERLAYS
+TABLE 2 SUMMARY OF PERMIT REQUIREMENTS FOR PLANNING OVERLAYS

-USE FO LSIO Permit Required iired Building and Works Fence, roadworks, bicycle paths and trails • A fence, roadworks, rainwater tank with a capacity of less than 4500 litres, flood mitigation works and the laying of underground sewerage, water and gas mains, oil pipelines, Subdivision The subdivision does not create any new lots, which are entirely within this overlay.
+FO LSIO Permit Required Building and Works Fence, roadworks, bicycle paths and trails A fence, roadworks, rainwater tank with a capacity of less than 4500 litres, flood mitigation works Subdivision The subdivision must not create any new lots, which are entirely within this overlay.
 This does not apply if the subdivision creates a lot, which is to be transferred to an authority for a public purpose.
 Permit required to subdivide land No Permit Required Building and Works • A single or multiple industrial, retail or office building extension, a single or multiple dwelling extension, a sportsground, racecourse or recreation area (with no permanent grandstand or raised viewing area), pathways and trails constructed at general natural surface elevation, playground and roadworks carried out by a public authority. • A new dwelling within Residential 1 Zones of Mooroopna, Shepparton and Tatura, an upper storey extension to an existing building within the existing building footprint, an agricultural shed (other than one used for industrial, retail or office purposes and a sportsground, racecourse or recreation area (with no permanent grandstand or raised viewing area), pathways and trails constructed at general natural surface elevation, playground.